Comptroller and Auditor General of India: Suggested Reforms

-As the CAG, Vinod Rai was constantly in the limelight for its reports exposing mega corruption, particularly in 2G spectrum case, Commonwealth Games scam, Coal mine allocation scam and others.
-In November 2009, the as CAG, he requested the government to amend the 1971 Audit Act to bring all private-public partnerships (PPPs), Panchayati Raj Institutions and societies getting government funds within the ambit of the CAG.
+As the CAG, Mr. Vinod Rai was constantly in the limelight for its reports exposing mega corruption, particularly in 2G spectrum case, Commonwealth Games scam, Coal mine allocation scam and others.
+In November-2009, then as CAG, he requested the government to amend the 1971 Audit Act to bring all private-public partnerships (PPPs), Panchayati Raj Institutions and societies getting government funds within the ambit of the CAG.
 The amendment further proposes to enhance CAG's powers to access information under the Audit Act.
 In the past, almost 30% of the documents demanded by CAG officials have been denied to them.
 The PPP model has become a favourite mode of executing big infrastructure projects worth millions of rupees and these projects may or may not come under the audit purview of the CAG, depending on sources of funds and the nature of revenue sharing agreements between the government and the private entities.
 As of 2013, it is estimated that 60 percent of government spending does not come under the scrutiny of the CAG.

-In June 2012, Lal Krishna Advani, a veteran Indian politician and former Deputy Prime Minister of India (as well as former Leader of the Opposition in Indian Parliament), suggested that CAG's appointment should be made by a bipartisan collegium consisting of the prime minister, the Chief Justice of India, the Law Minister and the Leaders of the Opposition in the Lok Sabha and the Rajya Sabha.
-Subsequently, M Karunanidhi, the head of Dravida Munnetra Kazhagam (DMK) party and five times Chief Minister of Tamil Nadu, supported the suggestion.
+In June-2012, Lal Krishna Advani, a veteran Indian politician and former Deputy Prime Minister of India (as well as former Leader of the Opposition in Indian Parliament), suggested that CAG's appointment should be made by a bipartisan collegium consisting of the prime minister, the Chief Justice of India, the Law Minister and the Leaders of the Opposition in the House of the People and the Council of States.
+Subsequently, M Karunanidhi, the head of Dravida Munnetra Kazhagam (DMK) party and five times Chief Minister of the State of Tamil Nadu, supported the suggestion.
 Advani made this demand to remove any impression of bias or lack of transparency and fairness because, according to him, the current system was open to "manipulation and partisanship".
 Similar demand was made by many former CEC's such as B B Tandon, N Gopalaswamy and S Y Quraishi; however, the government did not seem too keen.

 CPI MP Gurudas Dasgupta wrote a letter to the PM and demand CAG be appointed by the collegium of consisting the PM, the CJI and the leader of the opposition in Lok Sabha but the PM declined.
 Former CAG V. K. Shunglu has suggested in its CWG scam report that CAG be made a multi-member body.

-PMO Minister V.Narayanasamy in his interview with PTI said Government is considering the Shunglu panel report but PM and Finance Minister declined it.
+PMO Minister V. Narayanasamy in his interview with PTI said Government is considering the Shunglu panel report but PM and Finance Minister declined it.
 Later V. Narayanasamy said he misquoted but PTI reaffirmed it.

-In November 2025, the CAG announced that two centralized specialised cadres would be created within the Indian Audit and Accounts Department.
+In November-2025, the CAG announced that two centralised specialised cadres would be created within the Indian Audit and Accounts Department.
 One cadre would be for audit of Revenue and the other for audit of Expenditure.
-It is expected to be operationalized by January 2026.
-It is expected that having specialized cadres for Revenue and Expenditure audits would help deepen the domain expertise in the respective audits.
+It is expected to be operationalised by January-2026.
+It is expected that having specialised cadres for Revenue and Expenditure audits would help deepen the domain expertise in the respective audits.